thoughtbot/superglue/docs/index.md

   and more — to create seamless, interactive React applications **without** the hassle of APIs and client side routing.

-- **Teams fighting complexity**: Its not easy pivoting from complexity.
+- **Teams fighting complexity**: I'ts not easy pivoting from complexity.
   Superglue empowers teams to take small steps back without giving up the effort invested in React components.